 Simply starting a conversation like this could be the vital step that encourages a friend, family member or work colleague to speak about their problems – big or small.

 If you want to help someone, be sure to make enough time to have a deep conversation with them.
-You also need to feel ready to support them – you have to be prepared for them to say that they are struggling and to open up about things that may be hard to hear.
+You also need to feel ready to support them – you must be prepared for them to say that they are struggling and to open up about things that may be hard to hear.
 It might not be an easy conversation and if you do not feel ready for this, or you are not sure you are the right person to help them, try to think of someone else that they trust who could have this conversation with them.

 It is extremely important that somebody asks them how they are, even if you feel you are not the right person to do this.

-How to ask someone how they are:
+How do you ask someone how they are?